 Imagine an emba that engages managers beyond administration.
 This is the IMPM, with leadership embedded in the practice of management.
-Founded two decades ago, the IMPM brings together experienced managers and entrepreneurs from around the world to reflect on their experience and learn from each other’s insights.
+Founded by Henry Mintzberg and his colleagues internationally, the IMPM brings together experienced managers and entrepreneurs from around the world to reflect on their experience and learn from each other’s insights.
 Over 16 months, the managers attend five modules of 10 days each, delivered by leading business schools in England, Canada, India, Japan, and Brazil.
-(Henry Mintzberg, Founder and Co-Director)

 Unique to the IMPM